 Analysis: Compare the number of plankton collected by the plankton net to the number of plankton collected by dipping a cup or bucket into the water.
 Draw a picture of the most abundant plankton you see in your concentrated sample.

 Questions:

-- 1. Why did we use nylon stockings as part of the net?
+1. Why did we use nylon stockings to make the net?
 The holes in the stocking are about 0.2 mm across.
-Are the plankton you collected in your net larger or smaller than 0.2 mm? - 2.
-What would happen if you made a plankton net out of burlap?
-Would you collect more or less plankton with burlap mesh than you would collect with the stocking?
+Are the plankton you collected in your net larger or smaller than 0.2 mm?